SimIntToolkit/cpswt-cpp/examples/HelloWorldCpp/README.md

 ## To run the HelloWorld example:

+[Note: Steps below assume that you are already able to run HelloWorldJava from the cpswt-core repository]

 * Open a terminal and change directory to the HelloWorldCpp directory

 * For the first run only, enter the following command: